dkurpi/movie-searcher/README.md

 # Name days search

-Application that searches for movie films & series from the public API (http://www.omdbapi.com/).
+An application that searches for movie films & series from the public API (http://www.omdbapi.com/).

 ##### Application allows user to:
 - search for movies, series by input names